 In 1992, Kellyanne Conway earned a Juris Doctor with honors from the George Washington University Law School.

-In 1995, Kellyanne Conway founded her own firm, The Polling Company, which consulted on consumer trends, including trends regarding women.
+In 1995, Kellyanne Conway founded her own firm, The Polling Company, which consulted on consumer trends.

-In 1996, Kellyanne Conway expressed her anti-abortion stance, stating, "We're pro-life.
+In 1996, Kellyanne Conway stated her anti-abortion stance, saying: "We're pro-life.
 The fetus beat us.
 We grew up with sonograms.
 We know life when we see it."

-In 1998, George Conway, Kellyanne Conway's husband, wrote the Supreme Court brief for Paula Jones during the Clinton impeachment.
+In 1998, George Conway, who was married to Kellyanne Conway, wrote the Supreme Court brief for Paula Jones during the Clinton impeachment.

 From 2001 to 2008, Kellyanne Conway lived in Trump World Tower and served on its condo board.